jiang-meng/weather-app_finalproject/README.md

 ## Project Introduction
  This dataset contains about 10 years of daily weather observations from many locations across Australia.
 RainTomorrow is the target variable to predict.
-It means -- did it rain the next day, Yes or No?
+It means -- did it rain the next day, Yes or No? <br>
  This column is Yes if the rain for that day was 1mm or more. <br>
- We select and analyze the data and give the conclusion of our project.
+ We select and analyze the data and give the conclusion of our project. <br>
  You can get more information in the following part!

 ## Dataset Description
 The csv file is here: (https://github.com/jiang-meng/weather-app_finalproject/blob/main/weatherAUS.csv)